wdk-docs/node-config-docs/Upgrading-From-Config-0.x.md

 ## Incompatible Changes

 Version 1.0 is a major revision release - a nice way of saying it may break something relying on a prior version.
-There is one fairly large difference, and a few you probably won't notice.
+There are two incompatible changes - one fairly large and one you probably won't notice.

 ### Immutable Configurations

-Changing configurations after the first ```require('config');``` is not supported as of 1.0.
+Changing configurations after the first ```require('config');``` is no longer supported.
 It was the feature causing the most confusion, support, code complexity, and frankly - what were we thinking?

 If you relied on the ability to alter configurations at runtime, you will have to replace that with a different implementation, or continue using the 0.4.x release branch.